Real-Time Bus Arrival Prediction: A Deep Learning Approach for Enhanced Urban Mobility: Proposed Neural Network Methodology

-Another important hyperparameter in FCNNs is the choice of activation function that plays a key role by introducing non-linearity to the model.
+Moreover, another important factor in FCNNs is the choice of activation function that plays a key role by introducing non-linearity to the model.
 Rectified Linear Unit (ReLU) function is used as an activation function in our model.
-Since the number of hidden layers in our model is 5, ReLU is a better choice than Sigmoid and Hyperbolic Tangent (Tanh), helping to mitigate the vanishing gradient problem.
+Since the number of hidden layers in our model is large, ReLU is a better choice than Sigmoid and Hyperbolic Tangent (Tanh), helping to mitigate the vanishing gradient problem.